senseiji/blog4/_posts/data-engineering/2021-07-29-best-gcp-courses-in-san-jose-and-bay-area.md

 # Content
 #
 subheadline: "Data Engineering"
-title: "Best GCP Courses In San Jose And Bay Area"
+title: "Best Gcp Courses In San Jose And Bay Area"
 teaser: "Google Cloud Platform (GCP) is one of the largest suites of cloud computing.
-Like other cloud platforms GCP also provides Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Serverless Computing with hundreds of products like compute, data storage, data analytics, networking, big data, cloud AI, machine learning, management tools, IoT, APIs etc. As GCP create a lots of career opport"
+Like other cloud platforms GCP also provides Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Serverless Computing with hundreds of products like compute, data storage, data analytics, networking, big data, cloud AI, machine learning, management tools, IoT, APIs etc. As GCP create a l"
 categories:
   - Data Engineering